Covered bridge

 A covered bridge is a timber-truss bridge with a roof, decking, and siding, which in most covered bridges create an almost complete enclosure.
 The purpose of the covering is to protect the wooden structural members from the weather.
-Uncovered wooden bridges typically have a lifespan of only 20 years because of the effects of rain and sun, but a covered bridge could last over 100 years.
+Uncovered wooden bridges typically have a lifespan of only 20 years because of the effects of rain and sun, but a covered bridge can last over 100 years.
 In the United States, only about 1 in 10 survived the 20th century.
 The relatively small number of surviving bridges is due to deliberate replacement, neglect, and the high cost of restoration.

+Surviving covered bridges often attract touristic attention due to their rarity, quaint appearance, and bucolic settings.
+Many are considered historic and have been the subject of historic preservation campaigns.

 European and North American truss bridges

 Typically, covered bridges are structures with longitudinal timber-trusses which form the bridge's backbone.
 Some were built as railway bridges, using very heavy timbers and doubled up lattice work.

 In Canada and the U.S., numerous timber covered bridges were built in the late 1700s to the late 1800s, reminiscent of earlier designs in Germany and Switzerland.
 They tend to be in isolated places, making them vulnerable to vandalism and arson.